m0nkey-d-fluffy/PPMChecker/README.md

     -   If **PPM > 0**, no action is taken.

--   **Notifications:** The plugin can send alert messages to a Discord channel of your choice to notify you of these recovery actions.
+-   **Notifications:** The plugin sends alert messages to a Discord channel of your choice to notify you of recovery actions.

+-   **Configurable:** All settings, including notification channel, /clear, and verbose logging, are now managed in the BetterDiscord plugin settings menu.

 ## Installation

 1. Download the `PPMChecker.plugin.js` file.

 2. Open your BetterDiscord plugins folder.
-You can find this in Discord by going to **User Settings > BetterDiscord > Plugins > Open Plugins Folder**.
+You can find this in Discord by going to **User Settings > Plugins > Open Plugins Folder**.

 3. Drag the downloaded `PPMChecker.plugin.js` file into this folder.